- Undergraduate Students

 - Postgraduate Students

-- Support by Plymouth's International Student Advisory Service (ISAS), providing help with immigration, visas and work regulations, and includes a meet and greet service from Heathrow Airport as well as advice on finance and healthcare and a monthly movie night for international students.
+- Support from Plymouth's dedicated International Student Advice team provides help with immigration, visas and work regulations, and includes a meet and greet service from Heathrow Airport as well as advice on finance and healthcare and a monthly movie night for international students.

 - The university runs free support classes to improve English language skills.

 English Language Requirements

-- IELTS6.0 (undergraduate), 6.5 (postgraduate), although higher levels are required for some courses.
+- IELTS 6.0 (undergraduate) or 6.5 (postgraduate); higher levels are required for some courses.

 Accommodation for International Students

 - Undergraduate students are guaranteed a place in halls on the condition that Plymouth is their firm first-choice university and they have applied for their accommodation by the deadline stated on the university's official website.